Welcome to Karlsruhe and the Department of Mechanical Engineering!

 KIT Library

-University sports: University sports at KIT offer a wide range of sports in over 70 different disciplines.
-More than 300 courses spread across a total of 30 properties in Karlsruhe allow participants to find the perfect balance to their everyday work and student life.
-Over 500 instructors and the entire university sports team look forward to seeing you!
-Courses for the winter semester will be available for booking from the beginning of October.
+University sports: The University sports program at KIT offers a wide range of activities spanning over 70 different disciplines.
+With over 300 courses held at 30 facilities throughout Karlsruhe, there is something for everyone looking to balance study and leisure.
+Over 500 instructors and the university sports team are looking forward to welcoming you!
+Registration for winter semester courses opens at the beginning of October.

 KIT